-It is based off of careful research and digital colour tests that we have deduced the differences between the many copycat patterns.
-We have often been accused by less than savoury characters as being distributing one of the many post-war copycat patterns, or even worse, Zimbabwean Brushstroke.
+It is based off of careful research and digital color tests that we have deduced the differences between the many copycat patterns, including some that have popped up as of late from Chinese fabric mills.
+We have often been accused by less than savory characters as being distributing one of the many post-war copycat patterns, or even worse, Zimbabwean Brushstroke.
 To put that rumour mill the rest, we took some solid photos back in the summer of 2019 comparing our pattern with a mint condition David Whitehead Textiles Ltd. fabric bolt.

 All photos were shot with a Canon EOS Rebel T3i with a SIGMA DC 18-250mm lense.
-They were photographed under identical overhead white light conditions on a 24 by 24 inch portable table.
+They were photographed under identical overhead soft white light conditions on a 24 by 24 inch portable table.
 They were all taken on the same day, by the same photographer.
 No filters, edits have been made with exception to the cropping of the photos to fit a 2000x2000 canvas on photoshop.
-No black magic, no makeup, no colour changes, this is what Rhodesian Brushstroke really looks like!
+No black magic, no makeup, no color changes, this is what Rhodesian Brushstroke really looks like.